WebHare/platform/whtree/modules/publisher/doc/topics/siteprofiles/seo-settings.md

 certain files (eg 'noindex' on search pages).
 Alternatively, you can use the `seotabrequireright` attribute to limit the access to the SEO tab.

-You can also directly set noindex/nofollow/noarchive settings on the `<baseperoperties>` tag.
+You can also directly set noindex/nofollow/noarchive settings on the `<baseproperties>` tag.

 ### Migrating away from the consilio robots plugin
 The consilio `<robots xmlns="http://www.webhare.net/xmlns/consilio" />` has been deprecated